nftstorage/nft.storage/packages/gateway/README.md

   ```

 - `npm run publish` - Publish the worker under your env.
 An alias for `wrangler publish --env $(whoami)`
 - `npm start` - Run the worker in dev mode.
-An alias for `wrangler dev --env $(whoami)
+An alias for `wrangler dev --env $(whoami)`

 You only need to `npm start` for subsequent runs.
-PR your env config to the wrangler.toml, to celebrate 🎉
+PR your env config to the `wrangler.toml` to celebrate 🎉

 ## API